 Check out the posters and photos

-We have three posters for the film so far: one incredibly badass shot of David Harbour in full makeup (complete with horns and a flaming sword), along with a couple early teaser posters for the film created by Mignola himself - both so early that they include a 2018 release date and one still has the 'Rise of the Blood Queen' subtitle, so ignore those elements:
+We have four posters for the film so far: one incredibly badass shot of David Harbour in full makeup (complete with horns and a flaming sword) and a second of him that's all about the horns, along with a couple early teaser posters for the film created by Mignola himself - both so early that they include a 2018 release date and one still has the 'Rise of the Blood Queen' subtitle, so ignore those elements:

-We also have two more photos of Harbour in full Hellboy get-up: one official colour promo shot, and one moody black-and-white number.
+We also have a few more photos of Harbour in full Hellboy get-up: one official colour promo shot, one moody black-and-white number, and one exciting 'running down a hallway' shot from Empire Magazine.

-Even though we don't have even a teaser trailer, between casting news and Hellboy comics lore we can make a few guesses about what the plot of the film will be.
+Between the trailer, casting news and Hellboy comics lore we can make a few guesses about what the plot of the film will be.

 Jovovich is playing the villainous Nimue, a.k.a. the Blood Queen, a medieval sorceress who basically wants to do evil.
 She first appeared in the Hellboy comic books in 2008’s 'The Wild Hunt' storyline, where she was a powerful witch from the age of King Arthur who betrayed Merlin.